Lathe Chucks for Mini Lathes

 4-Jaw Self Centering Lathe Chucks

 4-Jaw self-centering lathe chucks are a bit of a strange beast.
 They are really only good for holding square stock.
 And they have the centering limitations of all scroll chucks.
 Don’t get one of these because they are quick to mount a workpiece.
-They have none of the advantages of a 4-jaw self-centering chuck.
+They have none of the advantages of a 4-jaw independent chuck.

 We offer these 4-jaw self-centering chucks for mini lathes.